Coolest coastal pools for outdoor swimming

 Terrigal Rock Pool

-As part of the exciting new 277-metre long ocean Terrigal Boardwalk between The Promenade and The Haven of this popular seaside hub, there has also been a wonderful upgrade to its adjacent rockpool as part of the NSW Government project completed in April 2021.
-The restored rockpool is ideal for families and is now easier than ever to access.
-An access ramp leads you down to the water so it can be enjoyed by those on foot, pram or wheelchair, and new pathways link the rockpool swimming area with the boardwalk and main beach esplanade.
+As part of the 277-metre long ocean Terrigal Boardwalk between The Promenade and The Haven of this popular seaside hub, the restored rockpool is ideal for families and is now easier than ever to access.
+An access ramp leads you down to the water so it can be enjoyed by those on foot, pram or wheelchair, and pathways link the rockpool swimming area with the boardwalk and main beach esplanade.

 Avoca Beach Rockpool